-Fund financial statements (Continued
+Fund financial statements (Continued)

 Whereas the government-wide financial statements provide an all-encompassing view of all the Authority's finances, the fund financial statements provide a narrower look at the Authority's current resources as noted above.
 In Note 2 of the notes to financial statements, a reconciliation is provided that explains the reasons why total fund balance in the Balance Sheet differs from the total net position in the government-wide Statement of Net Position.
 In addition, a reconciliation is provided explaining the differences between the net change in fund balance on the Statement of Revenues, Expenditures, and Changes in Fund Balance and the change in net position on the Statement of Activities.
-The differences noted on the reconciliations relate to the fact that the fund financial statements primarily report short-term financial information, whereas the government-wide statements report both short and long-term financial information.
+The differences noted on the reconciliations relate to the fact that the fund financial statement primarily report short-term financial information, whereas the government-wide statements report both short and long-term financial information.
 Major individual governmental funds are reported as separate columns in the fund financial statements.
-The Authority reports the following major governmental funds:
+The Authority reports the following major governmental fund:

-General Fund - The General Fund is the operating fund of the Authority and is used to account for all of the Authority's expendable financial resources and related liabilities not accounted for in the County of Henrico Fund.
+General Fund - The General Fund is the operating fund of the Authority and is used to account for all of the Authority's expendable financial resources and related liabilities.